espocrm/documentation/administration/bpm-activities.md

 Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.

-You can use placeholders in the *Name* of User Task:
+You can use placeholders in the *Name* of the user task:

 * `{$attribute}` – attribute of target record
 * `{$$variable}` – formula variable